dzaridis/simplatab-machine-learning-automator/README.md

 Download it from here
 [Docker](https://www.docker.com/products/docker-desktop/)

 There you need to define input folder with the data (Read [Data Requirements](#requirements-for-the-Data)) and the output folder which will be empty
+3. When the App runs please select the input and output folders and press the "Run the tool" button
+4. Wait a few minutes to download the docker image (If you open the Docker Desktop you should see a new image as dimzaridis/simplatab-machine-learning-automator:1.0.0-TestVersion)
+5. From there you will be redirected to a web browser where a page will open to fill in several parameters such as model selection, to run data bias detection etc.
+6. When you press the submit button the pipeline already runs.
+After a while you should see on the output folder you specified before the outcomes of the framework
+7. When it finishes just close the App and Docker

 ## Run as Docker Image
 You can pull Directly the Docker Image as